noms-ops/noms-command/ROADMAP.rst

 certain options allowed?
 Files that already exist (otherwise it would be easy to allow the script to write to unintended files).
 No files with '..'?
 What about -oFile.json vs. -onf?

+This seems like something that's too easy to get very wrong.

 Another I/O-related subject is that **noms** is currently completely request/response- oriented.
 It might be nice to be able to stream output data, or input data for file-